 Since black pepper enhances digestion, it can go a long way in helping your body function better including supporting weight loss efforts.
 The breakdown of fat cells can be supported by the outer layer of the peppercorn, making it easier to be processed by the body, so black pepper can help you lose weight more easily.

-Look for Ayurvedic tea made with black pepper that will enhance efforts to lose weight.
+Look for Ayurvedic black pepper tea that will enhance efforts to lose weight.

 5. Helps Get Rid of Gas

-While this doesn’t sound pleasant, black pepper helps expel gas out of the body which is a good thing.
+While this doesn’t sound pleasant, when you consume black pepper, you help expel gas out of the body which is a good thing.
 Gas that stays within the body can put a strain on the vital organs including the upper chest cavity which is why it can make you feel uncomfortable.

 6. Provides Relief from Vitiligo